Alshahatmohamed/ai-image-categorization-ecommerce/README.md

 # 🧠 AI-Powered Image Categorization for E-Commerce

-This project showcases a practical application of Artificial Intelligence (AI), Deep Learning (CNN), and Data Analysis in the e-commerce industry.
-The goal is to automatically classify product images into categories using a Convolutional Neural Network (CNN), and to integrate visual and structured data for better insights and decision-making.
+This project showcases a practical application of Artificial Intelligence (AI), Computer Vision techniques, and Data Analysis in the e-commerce domain.
+It focuses on automatically classifying product images into categories by extracting visual features (e.g., brightness, dimensions, color distribution) and combining them with structured product data.
+The solution uses traditional machine learning models for fast, interpretable, and efficient performance—without relying on deep learning.

 ## 📊 Project Summary